robinmanuelthiel/iotworkshop/07 Getting temperature values/README.md

 What follows now, strongly depends on your sensor.
 We will walk through the implementations for the recommended ones.
 If you don't have a sensor, you can also find a "sumulated random sensor" in the [finished code](./Code), that you can use.

 ### GHI FEZ Hat
+First, install the [FEZ Hat NuGet package](https://www.nuget.org/packages/GHIElectronics.UWP.Shields.FEZHAT/).
 When using the GHI FEZ Hat shield, it needs to be initialized before using it.
 That's why we add a `FEZHAT` member to the class and initiliaze and read temperature values as follows:

 ```csharp
 using GHIElectronics.UWP.Shields;